Brutuberr/Brutuberr/README.md

 - 👋 Hi, I’m @Brutuberr
 - 👀 I’m interested in coding and filmmaking
-- 🌱 I’m currently learning Blender, Python and a bit of C#
+- 🌱 I’m currently learning Python, C# and JavaScript
-- 💞️ I’m looking to collaborate on Blender Pro
+- 💞️ I’m not looking to collab with anyone
-- 📫 How to reach me Discord Brutuber#1935
+- 📫 How to reach me (pls don't reach me)

 <!---
 Brutuberr/Brutuberr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.